dafinoer/movie-monorepo/README.md

-# majootestcase
+# movie-monorepo

-A new Flutter project.
+A new Flutter project. with the monorepo file structure.

+# Run
+this project use Flutter SDK `2.10.0`, prefer using `fvm` for running this project.
+`fvm flutter run lib/main.dart`

 ## Getting Started